 It’s so cold outside, which means it’s time to break out the winter soup recipes!
 The Papa and The Kids absolutely love this soup, and they’re excited to have you all try it as well.
 I personally am excited about it because this vegetable soup recipe has become one of our favorite winter comfort foods to serve.
 It’s also a great way to have more veggies on the plate.

-Free From: Wheat/Gluten, Dairy, Egg, Soy, Tree Nut (including Coconut), Peanut, Fish, Shellfish, Top 8 Allergens, Sesame, Apple, Avocado, Banana, Berries, Buckwheat, Cane/Refined Sugar, Citrus, Corn, Garlic, Lupin, Mushroom, Mustard, Oat, Pea & Pea Protein, Poultry, Red Meat, Rice, Seeds, Squash & Gourd, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Yeast
+Free From: Wheat/Gluten, Dairy, Egg, Soy, Tree Nut (including Coconut), Peanut, Fish, Shellfish, Top 8 Allergens, Sesame, Apple, Avocado, Banana, Berries, Buckwheat, Cane/Refined Sugar, Cinnamon, Citrus, Corn, Garlic, Lupin, Mushroom, Mustard, Oat, Pea & Pea Protein, Poultry, Red Meat, Rice, Seeds, Squash & Gourd, Stone Fruits, Strawberry, Sweet Potato & Yam, Tapioca/Cassava/Yuca/Manioc, Yeast

 Friendly To: Diabetic, EOE, Vegan